mpbertram/chuck/README.md

 enabled browser, and you should hear a short sine tone.

 ## BUILDING
+If you wish to build for debugging, make sure you export CHUCK_DEBUG=1 before building.
+This will disable optimization and enable debug symbols.
+It will also make the the JavaScript version of ChucK easier to work with, due to not being optimized.

 ### JavaScript
 To build the JavaScript port of ChucK, first source the [Emscripten](http://emscripten.org/) SDK, then enter the src directory and run `make emscripten`.
 This will generate a JavaScript library with the